-1. Definition
+1. Definition of an Amendment

-Amendments are changes to the Grant Award.
-Amendments are necessary in order to:
+Amendments are changes to the Grant Agreement.
+Amendments are required in order to:

-- Change the approved grant cycle;

-- Change the Grant Award amount (increase or decrease); or

-- Change the Grantee name.
+- Change the approved grant cycle, usually by extending the end date of the grant agreement; - Change the Grant Award amount (increase or decrease); - Change the Grantee name;